LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 - The kitchen is free for use, you can use the fridge & coffee machine but please read the instructions posted in the kitchen.
 Note you'll be expected to pitch in for cleaning if you do use the kitchen…
 - There is also a coffee machine in the main hall downstairs, which is mug adaptable

-## Equipement
+## Equipment

-- If you are missing computer hardware (cables, peripherals), you can ask Michel or Vireack.
+- If you are missing computer hardware (cables, peripherals), you can ask Vireack.
 - If you are missing pens, notebooks, etc - ask Radhia.

 ## Training opportunities